nixiesearch/nixiesearch/docs/docs/features/search/facet.md

   }
 }
 ```
+!!! note

-> Computing term facet aggregations requires creating an internal [Lucene DocValues](https://lucene.apache.org/core/9_0_0/core/org/apache/lucene/index/DocValues.html) field, which has to be kept in RAM for the best performance.
+    Computing term facet aggregations requires creating an internal [Lucene DocValues](https://lucene.apache.org/core/9_0_0/core/org/apache/lucene/index/DocValues.html) field, which has to be kept in RAM for the best performance.
 Try to minimize the amount of faceted fields to keep RAM usage low.

 ## Range aggregations